wn-doolittle/caliper-spec/caliper.md

 | [ViewEvent](#viewEvent)| [Person](#person) P1 | [viewed](#viewed) | [Document](#document) D1 | [dateTime](#dateTime) T3 |
 | [ContentMgmtEvent](#digitalResourceMgmtEvent)  | [Person](#person) P1 | [modified](#modified)| [Document](#document) D1 | [dateTime](#dateTime) T4 |

+#### TODO
+* consider renaming to "Entity Management Profile" and widening object scope from [DigitalResource](#digitalResource) to [Entity](#entity).

 <a name="discussionForumProfile" />
 ### 4.6 Discussion Forum Profile
 The online discussion forum is a core capability of many learning management systems.
 Forums typically encompass one or more topics to which actors can subscribe, post messages and reply to other messages if a threaded discussion is permitted.
-The profile leverages a number of Caliper [Event](#event) types to describe users administering and participating in online forum communities.
+The profile leverages a number of Caliper [Event](#event) types to describe users participating in online forum communities.

 #### Supported Events
 [ForumEvent](#forumEvent),  [MessageEvent](#messageEvent),  [NavigationEvent](#navigationEvent), [ThreadEvent](#threadEvent), [ViewEvent](#ViewEvent)